 iOS 10 and later

-If you have iOS 10.3 or later, go to Settings > Privacy, scroll down and tap Analytics.
+If you have iOS 10.3 or later, go to Settings > Privacy, scroll down and tap Analytics or Analytics & Improvements.
 Then tap Share iPhone & Watch Analytics.

-If you have iOS 10 to iOS 10.2, go to Settings > Privacy > Diagnostics & Usage and select Automatically Send or Don't Send.
+If you have iOS 10 to iOS 10.2, go to Settings > Privacy > Diagnostics & Usage, then select Automatically Send or Don't Send.

 iOS 8 and iOS 9

-Go to Settings > Privacy > Diagnostics & Usage and select Automatically Send or Don't Send.
+Go to Settings > Privacy > Diagnostics & Usage, then select Automatically Send or Don't Send.